Ancient DNA reveals the world’s oldest family tree

-Category: Climate Hits: 0Analysis of ancient DNA from one of the best-preserved Neolithic tombs in Britain has revealed that most of the people buried there were from five continuous generations of a single extended family.
+Category: Environment Hits: 4Analysis of ancient DNA from one of the best-preserved Neolithic tombs in Britain has revealed that most of the people buried there were from five continuous generations of a single extended family.
 By analysing DNA extracted from the bones and teeth of 35 individuals entombed at Hazleton North long cairn in the Cotswolds-Severn region, the research team was able to detect that 27 of them were close biological relatives.
-The group lived approximately 5700 years ago -- around 3700-3600 BC - around 100 years after farming had been introduced to Britain.
+The group lived approximately 5700 years ago.

 Read more https://www.sciencedaily.com/releases/2021/12/211222153113.htm